mcastling/mcastling.github.io/NUItutorials/text-label.md

 If the loop count is not set, then once triggered to start, scrolling will continue until requested to stop.

-Multiline text will not scroll, and text should be BEGIN aligned.
+Multi-line text will not scroll, and text should be BEGIN aligned.

-The ENABLE_AUTO_SCROLL property should be set to TRUE to enable scrolling.
+The _EnableAutoScroll_ property should be set to TRUE to enable scrolling.

 ~~~{.cs}
 label.EnableAutoScroll = true;
 ~~~

-Once enabled, scrolling will continue until the loop count is completed, or the ENABLE_AUTO_SCROLL set to false.
+Once enabled, scrolling will continue until the loop count is completed, or _EnableAutoScroll_ set to false.
-Setting ENABLE_AUTO_SCROLL to false will let the text complete it's current scrolling loop then stop.
+Setting _EnableAutoScroll_ to false will let the text complete it's current scrolling loop then stop.

 The scroll speed, gap and loop count can be set in the stylesheet or via these relevant properties:

-#### AUTO_SCROLL_SPEED
+#### Auto scroll speed

 _AutoScrollSpeed_ controls the speed of the scrolling, the speed should be provided as pixels/second.

-#### AUTO_SCROLL_LOOP_COUNT
+#### Auto scroll loop count

 _AutoScrollLoopCount_ specifies how many times the text will complete a full scroll cycle.
-If this property is not set then scrolling will continue until ENABLE_AUTO_SCROLL is set to false.
+If this property is not set then scrolling will continue until _EnableAutoScroll_ is set to false.

-Setting ENABLE_AUTO_SCROLL to false will stop scrolling, whilst maintaining the original loop count value for next start.
+Setting _EnableAutoScroll_ to false will stop scrolling, whilst maintaining the original loop count value for next start.

-#### AUTO_SCROLL_GAP
+#### Auto scroll gap

 This specifies the amount of whitespace to display before the scrolling text is shown again.